cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/corp-device-tag.md

 ## Create or upload a list of devices

-Navigate to `dash.teams.cloudflare.com` and select the `Lists` page from the Configuration section of the sidebar.
+Navigate to `dash.teams.cloudflare.com` and select the `Lists` page from the `My Team` section of the sidebar.
 Click **Create manual list**.
 You can also upload a CSV list.

 ![Add List](../static/zero-trust-security/corp-device/list-start.png)